alda-lang/alda/doc/instance-and-group-assignment.md

 >
 > You may want to follow that link if you aren't concerned with the gory details!

 There are four categories of **instrument calls** in Alda.
-Each category either _has a nickname_ or doesn't, and either _has multiple instances_ or doesn't.
+Each category either _has an alias_ or doesn't, and either _has multiple instances_ or doesn't.

 ### `foo:`